alexandrevilain/temporal-operator-demo-argocd/README.md

 ![ArgoCD WebUI showing temporal-operator in healthy state](./.github/assets/temporal-operator-app.png)

 *Note that ArgoCD shows 6 warnings.
-To fix that an make the Application more "production-ready" consider creating a separate application to install cert-manager using the official helm chart.*
+To fix this and make the Application more "production-ready" consider creating a separate application to install cert-manager using the official helm chart.*

 ## Step 4: Install demo temporal cluster application